paulscherrerinstitute/mrfioc2/README.md

 * `oldDocs` folder contains the old documentation from the original mrfioc2 driver.
 * `doxy` folder contains the generated doxygen documentation.
 For information on how to generate it, inspect readme in `documentation` folder.

+Note that the documentation is not yet updated with the latest features from firmware 200+.

 ## Prerequisites

 - [EPICS base](http://www.aps.anl.gov/epics/base/R3-14/index.php) >= 3.14.8.2